Aldridge: Industry and commerce

 Most of the town's shops are located either on High Street, Anchor Road, or in the shopping area known as "The Parade".
 Well-known shops here include WH Smith, Iceland supermarket, Home Bargains, and Boots The Chemist.
-A purpose-built Safeway (UK) opened in 1992 and started operating as a Morrisons from 2004.
+A purpose-built Safeway (UK) opened in 1992 and started operating as a Morrisons in 2004.
 B & M took over the former Focus DIY in Coppice Lane and opened its doors for the first time on 1 August 2015.
 One of the oldest traders in Aldridge is R.H.N.
-Riley Insurances on Anchor Rd, they have been trading since 1957 and in Aldridge since about 1970.
-Also in the area is the relatively newly opened Wetherspoons Public House - it has refurbished the former Avion cinema, latterly a bingo hall before the transition to pub.
-Many of the original features have been retained including the protected facade.
+Riley Insurances on Anchor Road, they have been trading since 1957 and in Aldridge since about 1970.
+Also in the area is a Wetherspoons Public House, in the former Avion cinema, latterly a bingo hall.
+Many of its original features have been retained including the protected facade.